 Waterfront construction projects on lakes, rivers, and coastal areas can impact local water quality.
 Turbidity is often used as an indicator of changes resulting from construction activity, and monitoring requirements are increasingly being set.
 NexSens real-time turbidity monitoring systems deliver the data necessary to ensure minimal environmental impact.

 The Federal Energy Regulatory Commission (FERC) and other agencies have established dissolved oxygen limits for hydropower facility operations to minimize dam impacts on the local aquatic habitats.
 NexSens dissolved oxygen systems offer a flexible sensor, data logging, and communications platform to monitor these levels in near real-time.

+Early and effective flood warning can help to protect people and infrastructure when severe weather strikes.
 By combining non-contact water level measurement technology with reliable wireless communications and solar charging, NexSens flood warning systems are easy to install, operate, and maintain.

 Streambed scour is the erosion of sediment at the base of bridge piers, abutments and other underwater structures, ultimately compromising structural integrity.
 Real-time scour monitoring at these structures can help identify issues and prevent disasters.
-NexSens Technology offers a comprehensive solution to monitor and alert for scour conditions.
+NexSens offers a comprehensive solution to monitor and alert for scour conditions.

 Soil moisture is important to agriculture and landscape management and is a frequent topic of research.
 Advances in sensor technology simplify measurement of multi-point profiles, and NexSens data logging and communication systems relay data for real-time monitoring and tracking of long-term conditions and trends.